 3) Demonstrate New Learning (accept and refine new behaviors.)

 A great metaphor for developing agility in learning can be found in rediscovering, and perhaps fully clarifying former misunderstanding of the classic change management research of Kurt Lewin.
-With credit to researcher Ron Koller, Lewin’s more nuanced, elegant original change work is diagrammed below.
+Lewin’s more nuanced, elegant original change work is diagrammed below, with credit and thanks to Dr. Ron Koller.
 His work has been oversimplified over the years as simply: 1) Unfreeze, 2) Moving (Change), and 3) Refreeze2 (into the new state.)

 The original work by Lewin is better understood as documenting a group’s behavior before, during the change (unlearning, adapting), and after the change (demonstrating new behaviors) using an interrupted time series design.